Natural dynamical reduction of the three-body problem: Applications

 More generally, central configurations yield not only rigidly rotating solutions but also rotating--rescaling elliptic solutions, where the masses form an equilateral triangle and each mass moves on a Keplerian ellipse.
 In geometry space, these solutions correspond to radial motion along the polar directions, which can be seen to be a consistent truncation of the equations of motion.
 This validates the term $\dot{I}^2/(8\, I) \subset T_G$ \eqref{def:T_G}.
 The stability of the elliptic equilateral solutions was found in \cite{Danby1964,RobertsG2002,Sicardy2010,Martinez_Sama_Simo_2006}.

 The current formulation reduces the stability analysis.
 In particular, the stability of the circular equilateral solutions is reduced to stability around a static solution.
-It would be interesting to revisit the above mentioned stability criteria.
+It would be interesting to revisit the above-mentioned stability criteria.